z3n70/Frida-Script-Runner/README.md

 - **Custom Scripting:** Easily create and run custom Frida scripts by copy-pasting the script code directly into the tool.

 ### AI-Powered Script Generation 🤖
-- **Claude CLI Integration:** Generate Frida scripts using Claude AI with advanced prompt engineering.
+- **Codex CLI Integration:** Generate Frida scripts using the Codex CLI with advanced prompt engineering.
 - **MCP Server Support:** Access Ghidra and JADX MCP servers for real-time binary analysis and reverse engineering.
 - **Frida API Compatibility:** AI-generated scripts use only compatible functions from the official Frida JavaScript API.
 - **ARM Android Optimization:** Scripts are specifically optimized for ARM Android devices with proper stability patterns.
-- **Interactive Script Tester:** Test and refine your prompts with the built-in Claude Bridge web interface.
+- **Interactive Script Tester:** Test and refine your prompts with the built-in Codex Bridge web interface.

 ### Application Management
 - **Dump APK/IPA From Device:** Extract APK (Android) or IPA (iOS) files from connected devices by selecting installed packages.